school-of-data/GIS-curriculum/philippines/module9/module9.md

 Figure 9.23 - Batch process cliping all required raster layers by Pampanga Province geometry

+The parameters setup are the following:
+* mask layer: Pampanga_admin_boundary
-The parameters setup are the following: mask layer: Pampanga3123, both source and target CRS is EPSG 3123, select yes to: `match the extent of the clipped raster to the mask layer` and `keep resolution of input layer`.
-Be aware, for the DSM_mosaic we will also select yes` to create an output alpha band`.
+* both source and target CRS is EPSG 3123
+* select yes to: `match the extent of the clipped raster to the mask layer` and `keep resolution of input layer`.
+* Be aware, for the DSM_mosaic we will also select yes` to create an output alpha band`.
 Load layers at completion.

 If everything went smoothly, your QGIS main window should look like in figure 9.24.